University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 Since we have 8 samples to process, it will make our code much simpler if we use a for loop.
 The script below uses steps that you may have learned about if you have completed a bioinformatics course at Adelaide Uni.
 Make sure you understand what each step is doing and ask for help if you dont understand.
 It is important that you understand both the setup and the contents of this script, this is because you will need to submit scripts as appart of the assignments for this course.

 In order to run the script:

-    Open a file called species.sh by typing nano species.sh Copy the text from the code block below into the nano editor Save the file and close nano by holding down Ctrl and typing x, then type y, then press Enter To run the script, type bash run_qc.sh.
+- Open a file called species.sh by typing nano species.sh
+- Copy the text from the code block below into the nano editor
+- Save the file and close nano by holding down Ctrl and typing x, then type y, then press Enter
+- To run the script, type bash species.sh.
 It should take around 5 minutes to run.

 ```bash
 #!/bin/bash